-FDOT District Six is implementing operational improvements projects along the I-95 Express to increase safety, maintain free-flow conditions in the Express Lanes, and ensure trip reliability.
-Versilis was selected by FDOT to provide an automated access control solutions at three I-95 Express entrance points.
+FDOT District Six is implementing operational improvement projects along the I-95 Express to increase safety, maintain free-flow conditions in the Express Lanes, and ensure trip reliability.
+Versilis was selected by FDOT to provide automated access control solutions at three I-95 Express entrance points.

 The SwiftGate product was specifically selected for its crashworthiness and increased visibility.
 These features were considered essential for motorist safety and compliance.
 As part of the process, an entire SwiftGate system was evaluated by FDOT’s Traffic Engineering Research Laboratory (TERL) in Tallahassee.
 Upon gaining approval from FDOT’s TERL, the SwiftGate was introduced on the FDOT Innovative Product List (IPL) Index.

 The implemented SwiftGate systems allow road rangers and asset management staff to perform automated lane closures during incidents and planned closures along the corridor.
 Each entrance point system includes numerous advance warning signs (SwiftSign, flashing beacon, blank out sign) and automated gates, which can be controlled locally using a handheld remote control, and remotely from the district Traffic Management Center.